panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 ---
-title: 5 Ways to Fix 'this' value in JavaScript
+title: 4 Ways to Fix 'this' value in JavaScript
-description: How to 'this' value using an additional variable, arrow functions, manual binding, or fat arrow methods.
+description: How to fix 'this' value in JavaScript using an additional variable, arrow functions, manual binding, or fat arrow methods.
 published: "2019-09-11T13:00Z"
 modified: "2019-09-11T13:00Z"
 thumbnail: "./images/birds.jpg"